raspberrypilearning/see-like-a-bat/worksheet.md

 ## Adding _flying leads_ to the vibration motor.

 Chances are that the vibration motor you have purchased (or scavenged) will have a pair of _very_ short leads running from it.
-So te first thing you need to do is to attach some longer leads.
+So the first thing you need to do is to attach some longer leads.
 This is easiest carried out by using a soldering iron, although you may get away with twisting the wires together and securing them with lots of insulating tape.

 1. Take your vibration motor and secure it in place.

 1. Use the tip of your soldering iron to heat up the ends of the leads, coming from the soldering iron and then apply a little solder to both leads, so they become coated in the solder.
 This is known as tinning.

-1. Take about 60cm of red and black multicore wire, and strip the insulating plastic from the ends of each.
+1. Take about 60cm of red and black multi-core wire, and strip the insulating plastic from the ends of each.

-1. Now tin the ends of your multicore wire.
+1. Now tin the ends of your multi-core wire.

-1. Secure your vibration motor once again, then touch the leads to the multicore wire and apply a little heat to melt the solder they are tinned with.
+1. Secure your vibration motor once again, then touch the leads to the multi-core wire and apply a little heat to melt the solder they are tinned with.
 They should join together and form a secure bond.

 1. Use some insulating tape or heat-shrink to wrap both wires.